vikchupak/AWS/services/databases/index.md

   - No need in managing instances by customer
   - Uses Aurora Capacity Units (ACU)
 - **RDS proxy - Proxy for RDS connection pool**
-  - Works only with provisioned RDS and Aurora instances
+  - Works with provisioned RDS and Aurora instances